Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all things.

 Thus the speaker has created a little drama that may uplift even the most restless heart and mind: no matter where the little boat of the restless mind tries to take one, the soul is always at rest on the bosom of the Oceanic Presence of the Blessed Creator.

-Excerpt of "Oceanic Presence"
+Excerpt From "Oceanic Presence"

 As I sailed away from You on the river of desire,